GabeStah/Airbrake.io/Pitches/Languages/C#/C# Coding Best Practices - An Overview/text.md

 There are many valid `tags` that can be used within the syntax, but we'll just give an example using a handful of common tags:

-- `summary`: The base tag that contains all other tags, and should, at the least, contain a basic summary of the element.
+- `summary`: The most basic tag, which should contain a summary of the element.
 - `example`: Contains example code that illustrates the proper use of the element.
 Often includes the `code` tag.
 - `code`: Valid C# code, typically used to show a snippet example of the element in question.
 - `see`: Used by the `documentation generator` to create an automatic link to other documented elements.